 Men and women of any age, frustrated with the appearance of the nose can potentially benefit from the Rhinoplasty.
 The ideal candidate for a Rhinoplasty will need to be in generally good health, understand the procedure, and hold reasonable expectations for the results.
 During the consultation appointment, Dr. Lohner will decide if the Rhinoplasty is the right procedure to meet an individual patient’s goals and desires.
 Computer imaging is available and an excellent tool to assess a patient’s desires as well as the surgeon’s capabilities to meet those desires.

-Patients who are interested in a Rhinoplasty can take the first step by researching the procedure.
-It is helpful to understand the potential results, complications and anticipated recovery process.
+Patients who are interested in a Rhinoplasty in Philadelphia can take the first step by researching the procedure.
+It is helpful to understand the potential results, complications, and anticipated recovery process.
 There are cases in which aesthetic or functional problems are not resolved during the surgery; the procedure can also cause new nasal problems to appear after the operation.
-While many factors can contribute to poor Rhinoplasty results, the often include:
+While many factors can contribute to poor Rhinoplasty results, they often include:

 - A patient’s unrealistic expectations for the procedure.

 - A surgical procedure that takes unnecessary risks

 - An attempt to ‘over correct’ nasal problems.

 - An injury to the nose before it has fully healed.